-- Bring personal hand sanitizer.
-Wash hands frequently. - Do not share equipment. - Consider using electronic whistle. - Do not shake hands and maintain social distancing guidelines during pre and post-game ceremonies.
+- Officials are responsible for match management, which does not include monitoring activities on the sidelines, such as social distancing, face coverings, hand washing, symptoms of illnesses and other such issues.
+This monitoring obligation remains with the responsible parties. - Bring personal hand sanitizer.
+Wash hands frequently. - Do not share equipment. - Do not shake hands and maintain social distancing guidelines during pre and post-match ceremonies.